Topic and Purpose

 - Final consumer-facing virtual try‑ons, salon consultations, ID/clinical avatars where guaranteed likeness preservation is required without manual verification.

-- Use multi‑image fusion to anchor lighting, perspective, and face identity ().nanobanana2go.pro
+2. Use multi‑image fusion to anchor lighting, perspective, and face identity ([nanobanana2go.pro](https://nanobanana2go.pro/)).

 - Create a dataset of ~50 representative faces and a set of target hairstyles.
 Generate outputs on Nano Banana and on a dedicated try‑on tool.
 Track: